yukshimizu/managing-rhel-lifecycle-demo/README.md

 4. Click `Save` button

 Please refer to [Ansible Doc](https://docs.ansible.com/automation-controller/latest/html/userguide/projects.html#add-a-new-project) for more details.

+NOTE: You need to configure Red Hat automation hub as your primary source of content.
+To configure automation hub, you must create a credential and add it to the Organization’s Galaxy Credentials field (in this case "Default").
+With automation hub, you have access to certified, supported collection i.e., "redhat.satellite".

 ### Create job templates
 Each job template is equivalent to a playbook in this repository.
 Repeat these steps for each template/playbook that you want to use and change the variables specific to the individual playbook.
 Please refer to [Ansible Doc](https://docs.ansible.com/automation-controller/latest/html/userguide/job_templates.html) for more details.